What are Pulse Surveys

 For instance, if you only asked questions related to management, you might only receive an incomplete view of employee dissatisfaction.
 What about all the other areas of the workplace that are important to engagement?
 For example, challenge, mission, purpose, goals, autonomy, diversity, etc.

-Promote Pulse Surveys to your workforce
+Promote pulse surveys to your workforce

 This seems like a no-brainer, but many businesses fail to promote and position their survey efforts.
 As a result, employees may forget to fill out surveys or generally feel less inclined to complete them.